micro-lc/micro-lc/packages/documentation/docs/guides/applications/error-pages.md

 ```

 :::tip
-Displaying error pages can be triggered by micro-lc API.
+Displaying error pages can be triggered by <micro-lc></micro-lc> API.
 :::

 ### Lifecycle